Kingsbridge residential property owned on a long lease is a depreciating asset as the leaseholder only owns the property for a set term.

-It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.

 Lender | Requirement |